byrongibson/sbt-build-script/README.md

 /src/main/web/h5bp/publish: The destination for H5BP compiled sources, the output of this build script.

 /lib:                       [Unmanaged dependencies][5].
 Unmanaged dependencies are where you just drop the dependency jar file in /lib and you're done.
 By contrast, managed dependencies are specified in build.sbt and project/\*.sbt/properties/scala config files and are downloaded and managed automatically by SBT.
-In this case, /lib/\* is manually copied over from submodules/ant-build-script/tools/\* by the update-tools.sh script, to keep them version-synced with the parent Ant build script.

 /lib/scripts:               Helper scripts